What causes nosebleed? 29 possible conditions

 You can also apply a cold compress over the bridge of your nose or use a nasal spray decongestant to close off the small blood vessels.

-- using a humidifier in your house to keep the air moist
+- Use a humidifier in your house to keep the air moist.

-- limiting your intake of aspirin, which can thin your blood and contribute to nosebleeds
+- Limit your intake of aspirin, which can thin your blood and contribute to nosebleeds.
+Discuss this with your doctor first because the benefits of taking aspirin might outweigh the risks.

 See a list of possible causes in order from the most common to the least.